-Osteoporosis (“os-tee-oh-puh-ROH-sis”) is a disease of the bones.
-It means your bones are weak and more likely to break.
+Osteoporosis (“os-tee-oh-puh-ROH-sis”) is a bone disease that makes your bones weaker and more likely to break.
 Anyone can get osteoporosis, but it’s most common in older women.

 Ask your doctor or nurse about steps you can take to prevent weak bones and lower your risk for osteoporosis.
-If you are age 50 or older, talk to your doctor about testing your bone strength.
+And if you are age 50 or older, find out if you need to get a bone density test.

 What do I ask the doctor?